Social Media Toolkit for Official University Accounts

-Liberty University has established certain policies to ensure that official University accounts are in compliance with the university’s policies, mission, and vision.
+Liberty University has established certain policies to ensure that official university accounts are in compliance with the university’s policies, mission, and vision.
 Please review this section carefully to verify whether your account is in line with these policies.

 - Liberty University’s Marketing Department will maintain the official university presence on social media sites.

-- The social media team directs the selection of such sites based on specific goals of Liberty University.
+- The social media team directs the selection of such sites based on the specific goals of Liberty University.